uraimo/barememtracer/README.md

 The tracing*() calls are not thread-safe, if your application has multiple threads allocating memory
 please consider introducing a lock at the beginning of all the tracing*() functions and dumpAlloc().

+The constant ALLOC_TABLE_SIZE in memtracer.h can be used to increase the size of the allocation descriptors hashmap thus reducing its load and increasing the performarnce of add/remove operations.

 When used with C++ some modification could be needed to the new declarations if your environment don't support namespaces.